OpenSOC/opensoc-streaming/readme.md

 To run the Sourcefire topology: storm -jar /path/to/OpenSOC-Topologies-0.0.1-SNAPSHOT.jar ./storm jar com.opensoc.topologies.SourcefireEnrichmentTestTopology

-## Importing to Eclipse
+## Importing to Eclipse on OSX

-I would recommend switching to a new workspace, but that is optional

-In Eclipse perform the following actions:

-File->Import->maven->existing maven project
+Download the git OSX app here: https://mac.github.com/

+Use the app to check out the repository

+Create a new Eclipse workspace

-Point to the checked out GIT repo
+Create a symbolic link from the checked out repo to the Eclipse workspace...here is an example

+cd
+/Users/jsirota/Documents/workspace
+ln -s ~/Documents/https\:/github.com/OpenSOC/opensoc-streaming/ opensoc-streaming ls -al

+You should now see a symbolic link to the git repo

+Now in Eclipse go to

+file->import->maven->existing maven project

+Then right-click on OpenSOC-Streaming and click on run as -> maven build

+enter install in the goals box and run it

+The project should build

+I did not get any luck building it via the Eclipse GIT plugin.
+If you can think of a better way of building this please post it here